KAZAKHSTAN: Ever harsher jailings for religious talks

 Both Abilkairov and Mazhenov – who live in the central Akmola Region - are married and each has a young son.

 "The authorities are using either Article 174 of the Criminal Code ("Incitement of religious discord") or Article 256 ("Propaganda of terrorism") to prosecute so-called Islamists who in practice have not committed any acts of terrorism or extremism," Zhovtis told Forum 18 on 30 October.
-He complained that the authorities use a "very vague" definition of "extremism" and make no mention of "violent extremism".
+He noted that the authorities use a "very vague" definition of "extremism" and make no mention of "violent extremism".
+"Such trials are promoting radicalisation because of injustice," he stated.

 Meanwhile, in the western Atyrau Region, the KNB secret police have arrested two Muslims who many years ago knew Murat Bakrayev.
 The KNB opened a criminal case against Bakrayev and is seeking his extradition from Germany to punish him for his recorded sermons.
 Bakrayev's relatives and friends say the KNB is seeking to pressure the two men arrested in Atyrau to testify against him to help the extradition case.
 Criminal cases have been launched in Atyrau against both men but the KNB Investigator refused to discuss the cases (see below).